graue70/ad-blog/content/post/project-aqqu-wikidata.md

 ![evaluation results](/img/project_aqqu-wikidata/screenshot_evaluation_results.png)

+There are several reasons for why the pipeline fails to correctly answer a question, some of which are:

+1. Some properties have specific names and aliases which occur differently in questions.
+One example is `P413` with the aliases 'position played on team / speciality', 'fielding position', 'specialism', 'position (on team)', 'speciality', 'player position'.
+None of those occur exactly in 'What position does carlos gomez play?'. (*Note that this property alone occurs in more than 5% of all gold queries in the dataset.*)

+    Another example is 'What sort of metal does petr hošek play' which must be mapped to `P136` (genre).

+2. Some questions can't be differentiated with the current set of features.
+For example, the two questions 'who discovered 4171 carrasco' and 'when was 4171 carrasco discovered' lead to the same features.
+3. There are some questions with typos.
+The current pipeline cannot deal with those.
+One example is 'what style of msuic did john pizzarelli play'.

 ## Possible improvements {#improvements}

 There are many possible improvements, some of which are already implemented in the original Aqqu and need to be migrated: